thoughtworks-jumpstart/jobs/README.md

 Add a [new job posting](https://github.com/thoughtworks-jumpstart/jobs/issues/new) with the job title and job description.

-Please see this sample [job posting](https://github.com/thoughtworks-jumpstart/jobs/issues/1) for an example of how to craft a good job posting.
+Please see this [sample](https://github.com/thoughtworks-jumpstart/jobs/issues/1) for an example of how to craft a good job posting.